MarianaRioCosta/ctf-blog/src/content/posts/cispa24.md

 ### Description:

 The main goal of the challenge was to implement the ROS (**R**andom inhomogeneities in an **O**verdetermined **S**olvable system of linear equations) attack to forge Schnorr’s blind signatures, and therefore break unforgeability.
-This attack is well explained in [this paper](https://eprint.iacr.org/2020/945.pdf) by Julian Loss, one of the speakers in the school.
+This attack is well explained in [this paper](https://eprint.iacr.org/2020/945.pdf).
 The paper already includes an implementation of the attack, but in the addictive notation.
 Our generator implied implementing the attack on a multiplicative notation.

 ### Source